 You can use either a wired display or a wireless display.
-The wired display can be connected to a video connector such as the USB-C connector or HDMI connector by a cable.
-The wireless display can be added through the Miracast® function.
+The wired display can be connected to a video connector such as the HDMI connector and USB-C connector by a cable.
+The wireless display can be added through the Miracast[®] function.

-Connecting a wired display
+· Connecting a wired display